vimukthioshada/WEB-PAIR-QR/README.md

 **⭐ THE REPO IF YOU ARE GOING TO COPY OR FORK**

-`Note: Its Developed By A Student Of Programming Languages So If You Finds Any Errors , Please Create A Pull Request With Complete Details 💝`
+`Note: Its Developed By A Student Of Programming Languages So If You Finds Any Errors , Please Submit A Pull Request With Complete Details 💝`

 | [![Qasim Ali](https://github.com/GlobalTechInfo.png?size=100)](https://github.com/GlobalTechInfo) |